vhelin-hub/crosskey2020/README.md

 By taking the prospects, for example:

 Juha,1000,5,2
-My calcutalor gives the output:
+My calculator gives the output:
 43,87€

 Karvinen,4356,1.27,6
-My calcutalor gives the output:
+My calculator gives the output:
 62,87 €

 Claes Månsson,1300.55,8.67,2
-My calcutalor gives the output:
+My calculator gives the output:
 59,22 €

 "Clarencé,Andersson",2000,6,4
-My calcutalor gives the output:
+My calculator gives the output:
 46,97 €